lumr92/lumr92/README.md

 - 👋 Hi, I’m @lumr92 you can call me Lucas
 - 👀 I’m interested in will be a developer, a DevOps developer.
-- 🌱 I’m currently learning Python, Git and Linux, Docker, Kubernetes...
+- 🌱 I’m currently learning Python, Git, Linux, Docker, Kubernetes... and in the future I will learn cloud technologies.
 - 📫 How to reach me:
 <br>
 📫 lucasmenezes9251@gmail.com,